University of Galway Societies Societies Lit & Deb

 Core to the principals of Lit & Deb is the principal of freedom of speech.
 Everything from politics and human rights to literature and medical ethics are fair game for discussion inside the walls of the Literary and Debating Society.
 Unfortunately, it is this commitment to freedom of speech that means the Society is never very far from controversy.
 In fact, the university has banned the society from campus on two separate occasions.
 For many years, the discussion of controversial topics could only take place in the chambers of the society, due to the mainly conservative university authorities.

-Following a brief period of exile from the university when a meeting once led to riots and duelling, the society returned to continue hosting debates on issues of topical and perennial importance.
+Following a brief period of exile from the university when a meeting once led to riots and dueling, the society returned to continue hosting debates on issues of topical and perennial importance.
 Although duels are less common, the intensity and passion of debate in the chambers of the modern society is no less.

 An Inclusive Forum:

 Of equal importance to the society is the inclusiveness of its forum.
 15,000 registered students and staff members automatically become members of the Lit & Deb and gain speaking privileges on entering the university.
 Thus we are the only true forum for students on campus.
-Private Members Time takes place before the main business of the society.
-Any member of the student or staff body may propose any motion they wish.
+Private Members Time takes place before the main business of the society; any member of the student or staff body may propose any motion they wish.
 Provided the motion is seconded, and then opposed, an impromptu debate will follow.
 We host meetings in this format every Thursday night during term.

 Records Held by the Society: